-As the conflict has now entered its 10th year, millions of people remain displaced, unsure if they will ever be able to return home.
+As the conflict now enters its 10th year, millions of people remain displaced, unsure if they will ever be able to return home.

 But one thing remains constant; Syria’s civilians continue to pay the price.
 The future of millions of families still hangs in the balance.